aimaheadheart/aimaheadheart.github.io/README.md

 ### Mailist for Internal Communication:

 Mailist for internal communication: aimahead-heart@googlegroups.com

 Purpose: If you want to email to the whole project team, please send an email to this google group.

 ### Manager Gmail Account:
 Gmail Account: aimaheadheart@gmail.com

 Purpose: This account is created to manage the mailist, website and the corresponding GitHub repository.
 Please use the mailist for project-related communications.

 ### Version Control and Code Repository:
 GitHub Account: aimaheadheart

 GitHub URL: https://github.com/aimaheadheart

-Objective: To manage our code, documents, and version control efficiently.
+Purpose: To manage our code, documents, and version control efficiently.

 ### Project Website:
 Website URL: https://aimaheadheart.github.io

 Purpose: Serves as the public face of our project, showcasing our work and team.

 ## Website Structure